-- o Privacy issues
+- Privacy issues

 - Member services

 - Access to care

 - o Cleanliness or condition of a clinic, hospital, or provider's office

-- Written materials
+- o Written materials

-- o Quality of care
+- Quality of care

+Section 3.2

-Section 3.2 How Do I File a Complaint?
+How Do I File a Complaint?

 Complaint Process

 It is important that you contact us as soon as possible to explain your concern.
 Complaints may be filed either verbally (spoken) or in writing.
 To record your concerns exactly, you may want to put your complaint in writing.